Amazon S3 sink connector

 • Sink.rolling-policy.file-size: 5 minutes

-• Compression is not set.
+• Compression isn’t set.

-When you start the connection, the Amazon S3 Connector opens a file with a name like part-123e4567-e89b-12d3-a456-426614174000-0.json in the datetime=01-25-2023 subfolder in the my-awesome-bucket S3 bucket and starts streaming data to that file.
+When you start the connection, the S3 Connector opens a file with a name like part-123e4567-e89b-12d3-a456-426614174000-0.json in the datetime=01-25-2023 subfolder in the my-awesome-bucket S3 bucket and starts streaming data to that file.
 Once 5 minutes have elapsed, then the part-123e4567-e89b-12d3-a456-426614174000-0.json file is closed and a new file named part-123e4567-e89b-12d3-a456-426614174000-1.json is opened.
-The Amazon S3 Connector then starts sending data to this newly opened file instead.
+The S3 Connector then starts sending data to this newly opened file instead.

 In summary, the S3 object parts are joined as: <path>/<partition-col>=<value>/part-<unique-id>-<N>